rishabh-panda/Book-Vook/README.md

 ---
 ## Introduction

 During the COVID-19 pandemic students and working professionals all over the world transitioned to electronic media that changed the global work culture.
-The future is digital and needs integration and a hybridized system to evolve. <br /> Therefore, we have decided to develop a software based solution to tackle the impact of: <br /> <br />
+The future is digital and needs integration and a hybridized system to evolve.
+Therefore, we have decided to develop a software based solution to tackle the impact of: <br /> <br />
 ● Large-scale industrial paper production on environment and, <br />
 ● Institutional charges for the distribution of study materials/textbooks per <br />
 academic term/semester.